LittleCoke666/MSCA-YOLO/README.md

 # MSCA-YOLO

-Code Implementation of the Thesis Real Time Driver Distraction Detection based on Rockchip RK3588
+Code Implementation of the Thesis MSCA-YOLO: Real-Time Driver Distraction Detection for RK3588 Embedded Platforms